 Phil over 7 years ago

 I just came back from Greece and we had many problems with the strikes.
 They did 48 hours general strikes, which means that all transportation services are unavailable, including airports.
 We prebooked our ferry tickets but had to cancel.
 Then, we rushed to get a plane ticket, but they were also on strike.
 With all the strikes going on, its impossible to move around the city, unless you do it on foot.
 Walking around in the city we saw piles of trash, since the garbage company was on strike too.
-Athens is a wonderful city and I definetly advise you to go when they are not on strike. about 7 years ago
+Athens is a wonderful city and I definetly advise you to go when they are not on strike. over 7 years ago